Flag of South Africa (1928–1994): Opposition

 Despite the flag's origins and adoption pre-dating the National Party's ascension to power by twenty years, the flag gradually became associated with the apartheid regime.
 Movements like the Black Sash and uMkhonto we Sizwe started protesting against it with their own symbols.
 Often, the flag of South Africa would be removed from public display and replaced with the banned ANC flag.
 The flag would also be the subject of public burnings during anti-apartheid protests.

-After 1989, F. W. de Klerk became state president and immediately unbanned the African National Congress (ANC) and released their leader, Nelson Mandela, from prison.
+After 1989, F. W. de Klerk became the last State President of South Africa and immediately unbanned the African National Congress (ANC) and released their leader, Nelson Mandela, from prison.
 De Klerk instigated negotiations to end apartheid in South Africa with Mandela's ANC.
 One of the ANC's demands was that the flag gradually decrease in usage in South African life and that a new flag be created, as black South Africans associated the current one with apartheid and Afrikaner nationalism.

 The negotiations led to the 1992 South African apartheid referendum where the white part of the South African populace (all other groups still being disenfranchised) voted to end apartheid.
 The referendum decision resulted in the International Rugby Football Board allowing the South African rugby team to play test matches again.
 The ANC agreed to endorse the team on the condition that the flag not be used to represent South Africa.
 During the return test, the Conservative Party handed out numerous flags to the majority white crowd as a symbol of defiance against the ANC.
 At the 1992 Summer Olympics in Barcelona, the South African team performed under a specially designed flag for the National Olympic Committee of South Africa, although white South African spectators at the games waved the then national flag, despite attempts by officials to stop them.

 In 1994, the State Herald of South Africa, Fred Brownell, was approached to design a new national flag for South Africa to replace the flag in time for the first elections after apartheid.
 He designed the new flag of South Africa with a combination of the old flag and the colours of the ANC flag.
 The new flag design was approved personally by both de Klerk and Mandela before being unanimously approved by the Transitional Executive Council on 15 March 1994.

 De Klerk made the public proclamation of the replacement of the old flag on 20 April, seven days before the 1994 South African general election on 27 April 1994.
 When the flag was lowered for the last time at the parliament building in Cape Town, anti-apartheid onlookers approvingly shouted "Down, down!" as it was removed.